angrywasp/encrypted.message.system/Readme.md

 ## Encryption

-EMS creates a key ring for each user which is a collection of asymmetric encryption keys based on secp256k1 elliptic curve cryptography. the public key forms the public address that other users can use to send you a message.
-Messages are encrypted/decrypted with a shared key that is created with the senders private key and recipients public key. the shared key is used as a symmetric key for encrypting the message content with AES.
+EMS creates a key ring for each user which is a collection of asymmetric encryption keys based on secp256k1 elliptic curve cryptography.
+The public key forms the public address that other users can use to send you a message.
+Messages are encrypted/decrypted with a shared key that is created with the senders private key and recipients public key.
+The shared key is used as a symmetric key for encrypting the message content with AES.
 Users are able to determine if a message belongs to them by creating their own shared key to decrypt the message.

 ## Message Format